-All KiwiSaver providers are regulated by the Financial Markets Authority and have independent trustees that monitor the actions of fund managers.
+All KiwiSaver providers are regulated by the Financial Markets Authority and have independent supervisors that monitor the actions of fund managers.

 Basically, you need to put money into your KiwiSaver account – that’s it.
 For every dollar you put in (as long as you’re between 18 and 64) the government will match it with 50 cents, up to a maximum of $521.

 So to get that full KiwiSaver member tax credit each year, you’d need to put in at least $1,043.
 That works out to roughly $20 a week.
 Anyone earning $35,000 or more and putting in 3% is already doing this, and will get the full KiwiSaver government contribution amount automatically.

 However, if you earn less than that as an employee, or if you're self-employed and aren't regularly contributing, you will need to top up your KiwiSaver account to get the full $521.

 But even putting in less than $1,043 is worth it – the government will still match that 50 cents on the dollar.
 So for example, if you put in $500, you’ll get an extra $250.

 When you first join KiwiSaver there is a bit of a delay, as Inland Revenue must hold your contributions for three months from the date of your first contribution before transferring them to your KiwiSaver provider.